shortintern2019/intern-tutorial/readme.md

 IDE(Integrated Development Environment) supports your development.
 Generally, almost all of coder are using IDE for Java development.
-If you have never been to use any IDE, we recommend to use IntelliJ (https://www.jetbrains.com/idea/download/).
+If you have never used any IDE, we recommend to use IntelliJ (https://www.jetbrains.com/idea/download/).
 If you have already used any IDE for your development(Eclipse,IntelliJ,NetBeans, and so on), please use your favorite one :).

 ### Git